demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 ### pan-os-edit-tag

 ***
-Edits a tag in panorama.
+Edits a tag in Panorama.

 #### Base Command